clusterpi/clusterpi.github.io/content/en/docs/cluster/kubernetes/526/head/head_node_readme.md

 ---
-title: "Head Node Setup"
+title: "526 Kubernetes Head Node Setup"
-linkTitle: "Head Node Setup"
+linkTitle: "526 Kube Head Node Setup"
+description: >
+  Incomplete, should be replaced
 ---

+SEE THE OTHER NOTE I DID ON THIS

+This

 Your head node will give you access to your compute nodes.